ullibniss/INNO-DevOps-and-Security/D&S_4th_lab_Fedorov_Alexey.md

 Pod specification must include essential fields such as:

-- `apiVersion` - Defines the Kubernetes API version used.
+- `apiVersion` - defines the Kubernetes API version used.
-- `kind` - Specifies the type of resource (Pod).
+- `kind` - specifies the type of resource (Pod).
-- `metadata` - Includes name and labels for the Pod.
+- `metadata` - includes name and labels for the Pod.
 - `spec`:
-  - `containers` - Defines the container image, ports, environment variables, and volume mounts.
+  - `containers` - defines the container image, ports, environment variables, and volume mounts.
   - `volumes` - if persistent storage is needed.

 ## 3.2 Write a Pod spec for your chosen application, deploy the application and run a pod.